hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 |**New art-making technologies change art in consistent ways, and studying the past helps us understand how things will change in the future.**|

 This blog post is an attempt to identify these trends in past examples, and to judge if and how they're relevant for "AI" art.
-By understanding and recognizing patterns in new art-making technologies, we can understand and respond to them better.
+By understanding and recognizing patterns in new art-making technologies, we can understand and respond to them better.  **I'm specifically focused on technologies that automate (or seem to automate) steps of the artistic process.**

 Identifying these themes is fascinating in itself, if you like thinking about how things change.
 [Like many people,](/2022/10/11/amateurs.html) I've always been fascinated by new technologies for making art.